Privacy Notice for Students and Applicants

 - operate student organisations managed by SCU or by affiliated third parties, or other activities offered by SCU;

-- provide students with services they have requested from SCU or may be interested in receiving including further study options and becoming associate alumni;
+- provide students with services they have requested from SCU, for example educational support services or careers and employability advice;

 - provide data to government departments to fulfil mandatory reporting requirements;